 Over the last couple of years, Google has made a variety of updates to its algorithm in terms of how they evaluate a site to show in their organic search engine results page (SERPs).
-Page speed is one of the recent ranking factors including the AMP Project, which aims to make the web better for all.
+Page speed, for example, is one of the more recent ranking factors including the AMP Project, which aims to improve the user experience for all users across different platforms.
 The more advanced Google's algorithms are to prioritize the experience for the user once they land on your site, site audits and audit reports become major necessities for businesses, resulting in half-year to yearly reviews of its website.
 Recently, Google has even re-upped its Lighthouse Chrome extension to improve its already vibrant features for SEO auditing, knowing how important this audit tool is for businesses.

 What is Included in a Website Audit?